stat545ubc-2023/mda-maggiechops/main.md

-While I was initially interested in the cancer\_samples dataset as my background and PhD is in immunology and human health, I have decided to explore the vancouver\_trees dataset as it contains a larger variety of type of variables (both numeric and categorical data).
-As an out-of-province student, I admire Vancouver’s greenery and am interested in exploring more about the various tree species located throughout this beautiful city.
-I often commute for work and classes between Fairview and UBC campus, so I would be intrigued to use this dataset to visualize more information about the tree landscape I see while en route on the 99 bus line!
+While I was initially interested in the cancer\_samples dataset as my background and PhD is in immunology and human health, I have decided to explore the vancouver\_trees dataset as it contains a variety of variable types (both numeric and categorical data) and is a large dataset.
+I am hoping to learn how to handle big datasets as I will be working with this type of data during my graduate studies.
+As a non-BC student, I admire Vancouver’s greenery and am interested in exploring more about the various tree species located throughout this beautiful city.
+I often commute for work and classes between Fairview and UBC campus, so I would be intrigued to use this dataset to visualize more information about the landscape I see while en route on the 99 bus line (and learn more about trees in the process)!

 <!----------------------------------------------------------------------------->